Step by step guide for Danish patients

 Cannabis for medicinal use is available at your local pharmacy.
 Right now, there are not many products on the market, but in a few years there will be more comparable products and thus also free price formation, as seen in non-patent-bearing medicines.

-Depending on the scheme, some financial supplements may be available.
-For instance, supplements for the trial scheme in 2019 will be retroactive for the entire trial period.
-For palliative patients, the supplement is already 100%.
+Depending on the program, some financial supplements may be available.
+For instance, supplements for the trial program in 2019 are retroactive for the entire trial period.
+For palliative patients, the supplement is 100%.

 6. Prescription denied